Hello from beautiful Costa Rica!

-There is considerable travel involved with these positions.
+There is some travel involved with these positions.
 The local bus service is adequate and inexpensive.
-A sub-contractor will probably spend from 30 minutes to over an hour traveling back and forth to their classes depending on their primary housing location.
+A sub-contractor will probably spend up to 30 minutes, maybe more in some cases, traveling back and forth to their classes depending on their primary housing location.
 We suggest that you arrive in Costa Rica with a minimum of $2,500 USD.
 This should help make you financially comfortable for your first few months while you start your Costa Rican teaching experience and secure the hours needed to maintain a moderately comfortable lifestyle while you are here.

 We are ready and willing to assist a sub-contractor when it comes to securing housing arrangements.
 There are several different options, with typical price ranges shown below:

 Live with a Costa Rican family (from $300 – $400 per month with 2 to 3 meals and laundry cleaning possibly included).